This Day In Writing History

 It turns out that the late, respected Captain Alving was far from respectable.
 He was a compulsive philanderer who died of syphilis.
 His wife Helene's clergyman, Pastor Manders, advised her not to leave her husband, believing that Helene's love would ultimately reform him.
 It never happened.

 Still, Helene remained with her husband, but not because she still loved him.
-Her top priority was to protect the family from public scandal.
+Her top priority was to protect the family's reputation from scandal.
 So, she projected a phony air of respectability and superiority.
 But now, she's paying the price for her moral smugness.

 Helene's wall of denial finally crumbles when it's revealed that Regina Engstrand's real father wasn't Jacob Engstrand, the carpenter who raised her - it was Captain Alving.
 Oswald has committed incest with his own half-sister.